Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    ----------------------------------------------------------------------
-       README file for Bundle Transformer: Sass and SCSS 1.9.47 Beta 1
+          README file for Bundle Transformer: Sass and SCSS 1.9.47

    ----------------------------------------------------------------------